lavantien/health-app/README.md

 ### Requirements Breakdown

 - Time: 12-16 hours
-- Authentication and Authorization of Users
+- No Authentication and Authorization of Users
 - Static Landing Page without login
 - Input Pages
 - Two Read-only Pages with buttons to redirect to their appropriate Input Pages
-- 4 Endpoints: Meals, Records, Exercises, Diaries
+- 5 Endpoints: Users, Meals, Records, Exercises, Diaries
 - Each endpoint only needs Create and Read All actions

 ### Business Decisions